-Campus Safety patrols at all campuses and escorts are available daily when classes are in session.
-The Site Director will have the most current security schedule for all sites, Hartnell Main Campus and Alisal Campus have 24/7 Campus Safety Officer coverage.
+Campus Security patrols at all campuses and escorts are available daily when classes are in session.
+The Site Director will have the most current security schedule for all sites;

-The King City site is patrolled Monday - Thursday from 8:00 a.m. - 9:00 p.m. and Friday and Saturday 8:00 a.m. - 5:00 p.m. when classes are in session.
+- Hartnell Main Campus and Alisal Campus have 24/7 campus safety officer coverage. - The King City site is patrolled Monday Thursday from 8:00 a.m.
+9:00 p.m. and Friday and Saturday 8:00 a.m.
+5:00 p.m. when classes are in session.

-Escorts are available upon request on all campuses during the above hours of staffing.
+Escorts are available upon request on all campuses and centers during the above hours of staffing.